 - Purchase a swing set with growth in mind.
-Many sets are modular and can be expanded over time or allow you to replace sections with different styles of play elements:
+Many sets are modular and can be expanded over time or allow you to replace sections with different styles of fun play elements.

-- Some play elements such as tire swings; rope ladders and nets; and features requiring lots of upper-body strength – trapezes, fireman poles, climb walls – are not recommended for children under 4 years.
+- Some play stations such as tire swings; rope ladders and nets; and features requiring lots of upper-body strength – trapezes, a fireman’s pole, climbing walls – are not recommended for children under 4 years.

-- One the playset is in place, you will need to install surfacing underneath and on the surrounding areas to cushion the inevitable tumbles that will happen as kids play.
-Depth of surfacing should be at least 9 to 12 inches, depending on the playset deck height.
+After you build the structure and install swing set anchors, you will need to place shock-absorbing surfacing underneath and on the surrounding areas to cushion the inevitable tumbles that will happen as kids play.
+Protective material should be at least 9-inches to 12-inches deep, depending on the playset deck height.

-- To maintain a soft surface, do not compact surfacing material.
+Note: To maintain a soft surface, do not compact playground mulch or other surfacing material.